Sunshine Fest 2026

 Theater (1st floor)

-An all-attendee session to focus on big ideas for the next 60 years of freedom of information at the state, federal and global levels (to be streamed and recorded).
-It will include:
+An all-attendee session to focus on big ideas for the next 60 years of freedom of information at the state, federal and global levels (to be streamed and recorded, link to be provided here prior to event, no food or drink allowed in theater).

-- Launch of the Transparency Alliance, a new network among U.S. states empowering requesters at the local level.
+- Nicholas Santos, MuckRock, the launch of the Transparency Alliance, a new network among U.S. states empowering requesters at the local level.

-- Big-idea contest.
-Each person gets 1 minute to pitch their suggestion for improving government transparency.
+- Big-idea crowdsource contest.
+Attendees in the theater get up to 60 seconds to pitch their one big idea for improving government transparency.
 Everyone votes and winners earn prizes.
+Emceed by Samantha Sunne, Brechner FOI Project.

 2:30-3 p.m.